CaffGeek/caffgeek.github.io/_posts/2012-08-16-the-real-world.markdown

   display_name: caffgeek
   first_name: Chad
   last_name: Hurd
 ---
-<p>Typically that phrase is a negative thing.
+Typically that phrase is a negative thing.
 We use it when talking to high school students.
-How they need to prepare for the real world, where they won't be coddled and protected by their parents.</p>
+How they need to prepare for the real world, where they won't be coddled and protected by their parents.

-<p>However, sometimes we end up in a place that's the opposite.
-And the "real world" is a good wonderful place.</p>
+However, sometimes we end up in a place that's the opposite.
+And the "real world" is a good wonderful place.

-<p>I am now employed at a great company.
+I am now employed at a great company.
 It's only been a week, but so far so good.
-It's a strange feeling not worrying all day about every little thing you do.</p>
+It's a strange feeling not worrying all day about every little thing you do.

-<p>Having blockages removed quickly and efficiently.  </p>
+Having blockages removed quickly and efficiently.

-<p>Being able to work.</p>
+Being able to work.

-<p>I'm once again able to enjoy what I do, and have started a few side projects.</p>
+I'm once again able to enjoy what I do, and have started a few side projects.

-<p>It's great being in the Real World.</p>
+It's great being in the Real World.